Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/README.md

 ## Learning Objectives

-1. Identify the strengths of Go, and describe the architectures where Go could be best utilized.
+1. Identify and describe the architectures wherein the features of Go could be best utilized.
+1. Compare and contrast different design patterns and the use cases in which they best fit.
+1. Leverage Object Relational Mapping techniques to save data to relational databases using Go.
+1. Examine benchmarks to determine how to improve the speed and readability of a Golang project.
 1. Design, implement, and deploy command line interfaces, APIs, and bots in Go.
-1. Compare and contrast different design patterns and the use cases in which they best fit.
-1. Use an Object Relational Mapper to save data to a relational database using Go.

 ## Schedule